Recommended

 This is where the platforms diverge most significantly.
 Angi's "Angi Certified" designation requires background checks, license verification, and a minimum review threshold.
 The platform has been doing this for decades and has built real infrastructure around vetting.
 When you hire an Angi Certified professional, there is a meaningful layer of screening between you and the contractor.

 For high-stakes work — electrical, plumbing, roofing, structural projects — Angi's vetting matters more.
 A mistake in these areas can cause serious damage, safety hazards, or code violations.
-For lower-stakes work — cleaning, organizing, painting, yard work, minor repairs — Angi's lighter vetting is less of a concern.
+For lower-stakes work — cleaning, organizing, painting, yard work, minor repairs — Thumbtack's lighter vetting is less of a concern.
 The consequences of a mediocre paint job are different from the consequences of bad electrical wiring.

 Head-to-Head: Coverage

 Both platforms operate nationwide and cover all 50 states.
-In major metropolitan areas, you will find plenty of professionals on both Angi across virtually every service category.
+In major metropolitan areas, you will find plenty of professionals on both platforms across virtually every service category.
 The difference shows up more in the margins — smaller cities, suburbs, and rural areas.

 Angi tends to have slightly better coverage in suburbs and smaller cities, partly because of its longer history and the fact that established local companies were early adopters of the platform.
-Angi is strongest in major metros where the density of independent contractors and gig-economy workers is highest.
+Thumbtack is strongest in major metros where the density of independent contractors and gig-economy workers is highest.

 Across the 240+ cities we cover on Recommended.app, both platforms have excellent professional availability.
 In our testing, posting identical job requests on both platforms consistently returned multiple quotes in every city we cover.
 If you live in or near a major metro, coverage will not be a deciding factor — both platforms will have options for you.